nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### 2. Non-GUI Tests

-These are tests not involving the GUI.
+These are tests that do not involve the GUI.
 They include,
    * _Unit tests_ targeting the lowest level methods/classes. <br>
       e.g. `seedu.agendum.commons.StringUtilTest` tests the correctness of StringUtil methods e.g. if a source string contains a query string, ignoring letter cases.
-   * _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+   * _Integration tests_ that are checking the integration of multiple code units (individual code units are assumed to be working).<br>
       e.g. `seedu.agendum.storage.StorageManagerTest` tests if StorageManager is correctly connected to other storage components such as JsonUserPrefsStorage.
    * Hybrids of _unit and integration tests_.
 These tests are checking multiple code units as well as how the are connected together.<br>